Watch the video recordings of the publication of the Child Strategy and the public event

 The vision of the Strategy is a child- and family-friendly Finland that respects the rights of the child.
 The Strategy will ensure that the rights and wellbeing of children are realised as fully as possible.

-The Child Strategy is being prepared in two stages:
+The Child Strategy has two stages:

 Child Strategy is based on intersectoral work